UCLNatSci/Mathematics-for-Natural-Sciences-2/_build/html/_sources/VectorCalculus/partialdifferentiation.md

 ```

 If the differential is <b>exact</b>, then it can be exactly integrated to obtain a solution $F$.
 Whilst you might not be asked to obtain solutions for $F$, you
-may be asked to verify if a differential expression is exact by testing this condition/
+may be asked to verify if a differential expression is exact by testing this condition.

 As an example, lets try showing that:
 ```{math}
 (y\cos{x}+\sin{y}+y)\,\mathrm{d}x + (\sin{x}+x\cos{y}+x)\,\mathrm{d}y
 ```
 is an exact differential.

 The expression is of the form:
 ```{math}
 A(x,\, y)\,\mathrm{d}x + B(x,\, y)\,\mathrm{d}y = 0
 ```